Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 <ul>
 <li><b>Top of Mind:</b> Margot Robbie, renowned for her fierce and bold portrayals in movies such as "Wolf of Wall Street" and "Suicide Squad," exemplifies Enneagram Type 8 characteristics.
 Her assertive roles and refusal to be typecast mirror Type 8's desire to be in control and resist vulnerability.
 </li>
 <li><b>Inner World:</b> Robbie's inner world as a Type 8 may be filled with an underlying drive to protect not only herself but those close to her.
 Constantly challenging herself to break new ground, she likely feels a daily responsibility to maintain her strength and autonomy.
-Her intensity and ability to express anger reveal a Type 8's proactive, forceful nature.
+Her intensity and ability to express anger reveal Type 8's proactive, forceful nature.
 </li>
 <li><b>Controversy:</b> The controversy surrounding Robbie's choice of roles, often strong and sexualized characters, reflects a Type 8's childhood wound of feeling that they must control their environment.
-While some may criticize her choices, these decisions can be seen as a demonstration of Robbie's Type 8 resilience and refusal to be controlled by societal norms.
-An empathetic understanding can reveal a deeper connection between these choices and her core Type 8 identity.
+While some may criticize her choices, these decisions can demonstrate Robbie's Type 8 resilience and refusal to be controlled by societal norms.
+Empathy can reveal a deeper connection between these choices and her core Type 8 identity.
 </li>
 <li><b>Core Motivation:</b> Robbie's core motivation as a Type 8 is her pursuit of self-determination and control.
 Every role she picks, her public appearances, and her statements reflect her desire not to be manipulated or constrained by others.
-Her actions, from on-screen performances to her off-screen business decisions, stem from this central Type 8 drive, helping her maintain a path that is authentically her own.
+Her actions, from on-screen performances to off-screen business decisions, stem from this central Type 8 drive, helping her maintain her path.
 </li>
 </ul>
  </div>